 The Governance Report 2014 and The Problem-solving Capacity of the Modern State: Governance Challenges and Administrative Capacities (editors: Martin Lodge, Kai Wegrich) analyse how different administrative capacities contribute to governance readiness.

 The Governance Report 2013 and Governance Challenges and Innovations: Financial and Fiscal Governance (editor: Helmut K. Anheier) present the state of governance in a world of deepening interdependence among a growing set of actors, with a focus on the financial and fiscal crises.

-Each year, the Governance Report is accompanied by a topical set of indicators that draws on existing databases as well as original data in order to shed light on key aspects of governance.
+For the 2013–18 editions, the Governance Report is accompanied by a topical set of indicators that draws on existing databases as well as original data in order to shed light on key aspects of governance.
 In addition to informing the annual Governance Report publications, the indicators are made available online to the public in the form of interactive tools as well as downloadable data sets and supplementary materials.

 Visit our interactive tools and downloadable data sets to explore the governance indicators.

 When applicable, the Governance Report presents a selection of ideas and practices being put forth in order to meet today’s challenges to good governance.
 Based on a rigorous identification and selection process, these topical governance innovations are presented as case studies in the annual publication, as well as made available online to the public in shortened form.